 Every time I use my Instant Pot I feel like a magician.
 Fall off the bone ribs in under one hour?
 Is there anything more heavenly than that?
-Ribs are typically such a mission to get them fall off the bone but I love that I can make ribs any night of the week using this method and it seriously couldn’t be any easier.
+Ribs are typically such a mission to get them to fall off the bone but I love that I can make these Instant Pot Blueberry Barbecue Ribs any night of the week using this method and it seriously couldn’t be any easier.

 While the Instant pot works it’s magic on the ribs, I work my own magic on this super easy Blueberry Barbecue Sauce, a rich and slightly sweet sauce using a lot of blueberries!
 Put the two together and you have yourself a knock out dinner.
 I serve mine with a side salad and call it a night because, well, the ribs do all the talking!
 But they really go great with anything!
 Some serving suggestions are my Whole30 Broccoli Salad, Whole30 Mexican Coleslaw, or Whole30 Potato Salad.

 - about 3 lbs Baby Back Ribs 1 large rack, or 2 small

 - 1 teaspoon ground cumin